Health Benefits of Mineral Water

 This mineral water must be from a geologically and physically protected underground water source.
 It can either be flat or sparkling.
 No minerals may be added to this water."

-However, in other countries, these standards may vary and the term "mineral water" can be water with a lower TDS.
+In other countries, these standards may vary and the term "mineral water" can be water with a lower TDS.
 So when you travel abroad, be extra careful with the quality of bottled water.
 Read the label to learn more.

 What Are the Health Benefits?